Ingredients

 A big splash of vegetable oil, preferably grapeseed

-2 pounds (900 g) or more of beef short ribs, oxtails or beef shanks
+2 pounds (900 g) or more of beef short ribs, oxtails or beef

 2 carrots, coarsely chopped